tinned-software/PHP-libphono/README.md

 Specific information is not supported, such as:
 * DOES NOT: provide specific information regarding geographic / carrier information about a number,
-* DOES NOT: provide information about whether the number is a fixed line or mobile device is also not included,
+* DOES NOT: provide information about whether the number is a fixed line or mobile device,
 * DOES NOT: convert numbers into formatted strings, e.g. "+1 (614) 544 5874",
 * DOES NOT: provide plausability check for numbers - syntax check for specific countries, areas, number length, etc...